microsoft/azure-shortcuts-for-java/README.md

 A lot of short code samples are in the `com.microsoft.azure.shortcuts.resources.samples` (for ARM) and `com.microsoft.azure.shortcuts.services.samples` (for ASM) packages.

+it is *not* currently a goal of this library to cover all of the Azure API surface, but to drastically simplify the hardest of the most important scenarios that developers have been running into.
+For everything else, [Azure SDK for Java](https://github.com/Azure/azure-sdk-for-java) is the fall back.

 ## Pre-requisites
 * Java 7+